San Crisogono: History

-Built in the 4th century under Pope Sylvester I (314-335), San Crisogono is one of the first parish churches of Rome.
-Chrysogonus was martyred in Aquileia probably during the persecution of Diocletian, was buried there, and publicly venerated by the faithful of that region.
-Very early the veneration of this martyr was transferred to Rome.
-The first mentioned of the church (Titulus Chrysogoni) is in the signatures of the Roman Synod of 499.
+Built in the 4th century under Pope Sylvester I, San Crisogono is one of the first parish churches of Rome.
+Chrysogonus was martyred in Aquileia, probably during the persecution of Diocletian, was buried there, and publicly venerated by the faithful of that region.
+Very early, the veneration of this martyr was transferred to Rome.
+The first mention of the church (Titulus Chrysogoni) is in the signatures of the Roman Synod of 499.
 It is possible that the founder of the church was a certain Chrysogonus, and that, on account of the similarity of name, the church was soon devoted to the veneration of the martyr of Aquileia; it is also possible that from the beginning, for some unknown reason, it was consecrated to St. Chrysogonus and takes its name from him.

-In 731 Pope Gregory III restored the church and founded a monastery dedicated to Sancti Stephani, Laurentii et Chrysogoni.
+In 731, Pope Gregory III restored the church and founded a monastery dedicated to Sancti Stephani, Laurentii et Chrysogoni.
 The original monks were of the Byzantine rite.
-The church was rebuilt in 1123t by John of Crema, and again in 1626 by Giovanni Battista Soria, funded by Scipione Borghese.
+The church was rebuilt in 1123 by John of Crema, and again in 1626 by Giovanni Battista Soria, funded by Scipione Borghese.

 A further renovation was carried out in the mid-1860s, shortly after the basilica was placed in the care of the Trinitarian Order.